 There are around 55 000 EU civil servants and other employees serving 508 million Europeans and countless people in need around the world.
 By comparison, in Hungary, the National Tax and Customs Administration (Nemzeti Ado- es Vamhivatal) alone employs over 23 000 officials, while the overall number of officials working for the central government administration and units supervised by them is 70 650, as of October 2013.

 Furthermore, in order to adapt to the harsh economic situation in Europe, the EU institutions are also cutting costs: the Commission’s wide-ranging staff reform is expected to save HUF 2 400 billion (EUR 8 billion) by 2020, reducing its staff by 5 %, while at the same time increasing its working hours.

-The chart below provides an overview of how much the EU invested in each of its Member States in 2012, and shows the contribution of European funding to each country’s wealth.
-In Hungary, EU funding represents 4.5 % of the country’s wealth (Gross National Income) – this is the highest proportion among EU members.
+The charts below provide an overview of how much the EU invested in each of its Member States in 2013, and show the contribution of European funding to each country’s wealth.
+In Hungary, EU funding represents 6.3 % of the country’s wealth (GNI) – this is the highest proportion among EU members.